-CPEC, in the main, comprises infrastructure projects which are under construction throughout Pakistan connecting Western China to the Indian Ocean (Figure 1, CPEC, 2017).
+CPEC, in the main, comprises infrastructure projects which are under construction throughout Pakistan connecting Western China to the Indian Ocean (Figure 1, Kiani, 2018).
+It shows three main alignments or routes (discussed next) which constitute the economic corridor around which special economic zones are being planned.
 Seen as the main plank of the BRI, the value of CPEC projects is estimated to be more than \$60 billion.
 In November 2016, CPEC became partly operational when Chinese cargo of 250 containers was transported from Xinjiang to Gwadar Port and from there to the Middle East and Africa (Dawn, 2016a).

 CPEC is focused on modernizing the road infrastructure, energy production, and special economic zones (SEZs).
 Pakistan government has been establishing SEZs to support business-friendly policies and attract investment across a range of industry sectors.
-At the Federal level, nine SEZs are being planned across the country (SEZ, 2017).
+At the Federal level, nine SEZs are being planned across the country (Table 1, SEZ, 2017).
 An SEZ is an area dedicated to promoting industrial growth through lenient economic and tax policies.
 Incentives in Pakistan may include the following: lower corporate income tax, tax reductions or exemptions, land-rent reduction and import-duty exemption for eligible projects.